 - In the PC fighting game Xenocide, Parasite's stage (presumably his home "world") is made up of raw flesh, with toothy mouths in the walls.

 First Person Shooter

-Blood had second-to-last level "In the Flesh" take place inside a monster .
-Its elevator-and-switch-based biology allowed it to stay alive for centuries, feeding only on zombies, gargoyles and robed cultists.
+- The second-to-last level "In the Flesh" takes place inside a monster .
+Its elevator-and-switch-based biology allows it to stay alive for centuries, feeding only on zombies, gargoyles and robed cultists.

 Hack And Slash

 - In Gauntlet: Dark Legacy, the stage Your Worst Nightmare in the Dream Realm starts with the players going through a large disembodied mouth, and includes such features as a bits of giant ribcage and a giant beating heart among the squishy meat scenery.

 - In Lollipop Chainsaw, Juliet is forced to go inside Killabilly's body in order to finish it off.

 - Muramasa: The Demon Blade has Momohime and Jinkuro in an oni's belly at one point.
 Cue the buzzsaw technique to get out before you're killed by the stomach acid.